nus-cs2113-AY1920S2/duke/docs/README.md

 1. Deadline - A task that is due at a specified date.
 Users must indicate the date of the deadline, while indicating the time is optional.

 #### 2) Mark Tasks as Done
-Users are able to mark Tasks as done once they have finished it.
+Users are able to mark tasks as done once they have finished it.
 This allows for the chatbot to accurately check the status of all saved tasks for other functions that take into account the completion status of each task.

 #### 3) Search for Tasks
 The chatbot comes with a search function, and will return all tasks that contain the keyword or character sequence that the user has input.